byandell/byandell.github.io/pages/reflect.md

         * 2023— Professor Emeritus
     * Sabbaticals
         * 1990 Spring: Visiting Fellow, Departments of Statistics, University of Glasgow and University of Strathclyde, Scotland (M Titterington, BD Ripley).
-        * 2001-02 at home: consulting and brith of Zoey
+        * 2001-02 at home: consulting and birth of Zoey
         * 2016-17 at home: data science
     * Research
         * 1990-2002 Flowering Time for Brassica Rape Seed